-InVision’s SSO Service Provider is SAML 2.0 compliant, and should work with any SAML 2.0 compliant SSO identity provider (IdP).
-After you have configured settings in your IdP, you will need to configure SSO settings in InVision V7.
+InVision’s single sign-on (SSO) Service Provider is SAML 2.0 compliant, and should work with any SAML 2.0 compliant SSO identity provider (IdP).
+After you have configured settings in your IdP you need to configure SSO settings in InVision V7.

 Note that SSO in InVision V7 is only available for Enterprise plans, and to set up SSO, you must be an owner or admin on the Enterprise account.

 If you’re using Okta, OneLogin, ADFS, or Microsoft Azure, see how to configure yourIdP for use with InVision in this section.

 Before you start

 Before configuring SSO in your InVision V7 account, you need to download InVision's SAML metadata from this URL: https://

 After downloading your IdP's metadata file, you can configure your SSO settings.

 We recommend that these steps are completed by your IT team or an IT manager.

 - Sign in to your InVision Enterprise here:

 - In the lower-left corner, select the team tray > Settings.